michaelw730/irish/resources/now-youre-talking/unit11.md

 Cá háit a ndeachaigh* tú inné?
 Where did you go yesterday?
 * The n at the beginning of this word is not pronounced in the Ulster dialect.
 ASKING SOMEONE WHAT THEY DID
-Cad a rinne tú?
+Cad é rinne tú?
 What did you do?
-Cad a rinne tú ag an deireadh seachtaine?
+Cad é rinne tú ag an deireadh seachtaine?
 What did you do at the weekend?
 REFERING TO THE RECENT PAST
 inné yesterday
 arú inné the day before yesterday